brentjlaf/sparkcms/README.md

 ## Customizing Themes

 Theme files are stored under the `theme` directory.
-To modify the site appearance:
+A theme is made up of CSS, JavaScript and PHP templates that render the public site.

 1. Edit stylesheets in `theme/css`.
-You can override variables or add new rules in `override.css`.
+Core variables live in `root.css` while look‑and‑feel tweaks go in `override.css` so updates survive upgrades.
 2. Update markup in `theme/templates`.
-The `blocks` directory holds reusable sections while `pages` contains full page templates.
+The `blocks` sub‑folder contains the drag‑and‑drop templates used by the live builder.
+The `pages` folder houses full page templates and partials.
-3. Add images to `theme/images` and JavaScript to `theme/js` as needed.
+3. Static assets such as images or custom scripts belong in `theme/images` and `theme/js`.

-After editing templates or CSS, refresh your browser to see the changes.
+Whenever you modify theme files simply reload the browser.
+No compilation step is required.

+The default theme is intentionally simple to make customization easy.
+You can replace any of the templates or create an entirely new `theme` directory to change the site's look.
+The live builder will automatically pick up new block templates placed under `theme/templates/blocks`.

 ## Developing Modules